term7/RaspberryPi-USB-Privacy-Gadget/README.md

 curl -L -o /etc/ssh/sshd_config https://codeberg.org/term7/Going-Dark/src/branch/main/Pi%20Configuration%20Files/ssh/sshd_config
 ```

-This overwrites your current standard SSH configuration file.
-IMPORTANT: If you use a different standard username than term7, you must update this line: `AllowUsers term7`
+This overwrites your current standard SSH configuration file. **IMPORTANT**: If you use a different standard username than *term7*, you must update this line: `AllowUsers term7`

 To check and edit the file before applying changes, open it in Nano:
 ```